-I gave her my card with my story on it (on our website my.story.me here), and my wife's business card, too (I'm in the habit of carrying them both for situations just like this).
-I also showed her a picture of my wife, and mentioned that "Sometime, we'd love to get a cup of coffee with you and hear about your journey.
+I mentioned that "Sometime, we'd love to get a cup of coffee with you and hear about your journey.
 Would you be up for that?"
 She excitedly said yes.

 We exchanged contact information.
 We've texted a few times, and hope to be meeting with her soon.